 Where to Stay

 Despite the glut of hotels, B&Bs, hostels, and Airbnb rentals in Florence, the city fills up in peak periods.
 So it's never a good idea to arrive in Florence without a room reserved.
 Budget hotels are clustered around the Santa Maria Novella train station, as well as into the adjacent San Lorenzo area.
 Prices, though not necessarily quality, go up the closer one gets to the Duomo.
-Luxury properties are all over the city, especially around Piazza della Republica and Piazza della Signoria.
+Luxury properties are all over the city, especially around Piazza della Repubblica and Piazza della Signoria.
 Visitors seeking a more locals' feel might want to head to Oltrarno, south of the Arno River, for apartment rentals and B&Bs.

 If your trip to Italy includes more than one city or region, chances are you'll arrive in Florence on a train.
 The majority of trains call at Santa Maria Novella station, abbreviated Firenze SMN, the main transport hub of the city.
 There are dozens of trains arriving and departing daily for Rome, Venice, Milan, and destinations across Italy.
-Flights to Florence arrive at Amerigo Vespucci Airport, also called Florence (Firenze) Peretola, a small airport just outside of town.
+Flights to Florence arrive at Florence (Firenze) Peretola, a small airport just outside of town.
 Note that if your flight arrives at Pisa (sometimes referred to as Pisa/Florence airport), you'll have a 90-minute trip to get to Florence.